 a) Absentee System

 i) There are no 'excused' and 'unexcused' absences.
-All days missed are considered 'personal' days & affect their Perfect Attendance Record.
+All days missed are considered 'personal' days & affects their attendance record.
 (This includes Nutcracker, Missoula Children’s Theater, Choir Concerts, School Plays, etc.)

 ii) Each member must be present at their enrolled class 85% of the time in order to compete.
-This includes their Ballet and technique classes (Hip Hop Mvmt & Tech, Leaps & Turns).
-The member’s attendance will be kept on file and private lessons are required if they fall below the 85% in any class in order to compete.
+This includes their Ballet and technique classes (Hip Hop Tech, Jazz/Lyrical Tech).
+The member’s attendance will be kept on file and private lessons are required if they fall below the 85 % in any class in order to compete.

 iii) A ‘Leave of Absence’ for any reason involving other extra-curricular activities will not be granted.
 By becoming part of the Company, each member is making a commitment to the team and is expected to place this commitment before additional activities.

-iv) An absence due to requirements of an academic class in which a grade is given will be considered excused, however, it will affect their Perfect Attendance Record.
+iv) An absence due to requirements of an academic class in which a grade is given will be considered excused, however, it will affect their attendance record.

 v) Students must be present at their classes two weeks prior to each competition.
 If a student misses one of these classes for ANY reason the student will not be allowed to compete at that subsequent competition.
 The competition does not issue any refunds.
-Students must also participate in the Showcase, held in February, in order to compete.
+The two week rule will also be in place prior to Showcase and students MUST also participate in the Showcase, held in January or February, in order to compete.

 vi) Families will be notified via email if their dancer’s attendance record is in jeopardy; if the student is in jeopardy (falling below 85% attendance), it is THEIR responsibility to inquire and arrange a private lesson at least three weeks prior to competition (refer to eligibility.)
 If a private lesson has not been arranged by then, the student will be pulled from that specific routine prior to the upcoming competition.